thompsonsed/pycoalescence/docs/_build/html/_sources/README_pycoalescence.rst.txt

 Extended analysis
 ~~~~~~~~~~~~~~~~~

-The :py:mod:`coal_analyse <pycoalescence.coal_analyse>` module can be used for more extensive simulation analysis, such
+The :py:mod:`coalescence_tree <pycoalescence.coalescence_tree>` module can be used for more extensive simulation analysis, such
 as comparing simulated landscapes to real data and calculating goodness of fits.

 The general procedure for using this module involves a few functions, all contained in the